martinezguillermo1983/software-engineering/README.md

 SETUP INSTRUCTIONS

+This webapp runs over a WAMP, LAMP or MAMP configuration.
+Make sure your Apache REWRITE module is enabled and follow these 4 steps:

 1- Uncompress the zip file and copy the folder 'software-engineering-master' into your 'www' folder (or whatever is the folder your 'localhost' points to).

 2- Besides the PHP code, you'll also need to setup the MySQL database.
 Create a new database called 'flight_finder' and import the file basicDatabase.sql in it.